European Union Drugs Agency

 The European Union Drugs Agency (EUDA), known until 2024 as the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), is an agency of the European Union headquartered in Lisbon, Portugal, and established in 1993.
+Lorraine Nolan has served as its executive director since 1 January 2026.

-In June 2022, the Council of the European Union approved a reform of the organization which lead to an extension of its mandate.
+In June 2022, the Council of the European Union approved a reform of the organization which led to an extension of its mandate.

 The EUDA strives to be the "reference point" on drug usage for the European Union's member states, and to deliver "factual, objective, reliable and comparable information" about drug usage, drug addiction and related health complications, including hepatitis, HIV/AIDS and tuberculosis.
 Though the EUDA primarily serves Europe, it also works with other partners, scientists and policy-makers around the world.